Harry Anderson (Canadian football)

 Harry "Auby" Anderson (c.
-1926 – 1996) was a Canadian football player who played for the Calgary Stampeders.
+1926 – 1996) was a Canadian professional football player who played for the Calgary Stampeders.
 He won the Grey Cup with them in 1948.
 He was a constable with the Calgary Police Service and retired with the rank of Inspector after 33 years.

 Anderson was a professional football player with the Calgary Stampeders from 1945 to 1952.